A unique and really delicious dessert, this no-bake Lemon Icebox Pie with Lavender has a cool, sweet filling in a vanilla cookie crust.

 After the pie has had an overnight stay in the fridge, slice it up and serve it immediately.

-Keep this lemon pie wrapped and in the fridge for up to five days.
-The longer it rests the softer the crust will become, so if you want to keep it a little crunchy it's best to eat it a day or two after making.
+Keep Lemon Icebox Pie wrapped and in the fridge for up to five days.
+The longer it rests the softer the crust will become, so if you want to keep it a little crunchy it's best to eat it a day or two after making it.

 - Plan ahead for this dessert, because it requires a few hours in the fridge before you can serve it.